WillDreamer/AgentRL/README.md

 <h1 style="text-align: center;">Agentic RL Arena</h1>

-Our benchmark will analyze the existing sufferings of Agentic RL, including tool-intergrated reasoning and multi-turn RL.
+- Our benchmark profoundly analyzes the existing sufferings of Agentic RL, including tool-intergrated and multi-turn RL.
+- Our benchmark comprehensively compares existing Agentic RL algorithms and their breakthroughs.
+- Our benchmark universally provides experimental results and findings on multiple ARC tasks.

 </p>